billybimbob/file-share/README.md

 All of the parsed and generated output are stored in the `times` directory

 #### Install dependencies

+Note: this dependency is only required for optional script `plot_times.py`:

 ```bash
 pip3 install matplotlib